vaclavblazej/shell-command-manager/README.md

 * provide standard functions or libraries to be used in the custom-made commands
 * check correctness or analyse the commands

-## TODOs

-* refine the structure of modules
-* fix over-escaping, e.g. in 'proot' test command
-* improve search (not only one whole regex)
-* help for arguments
-* completion for arguments
-* think of possible project configuration variables
-* fix optional parameter load order
-* release to pypi and get it tested by somebody else
-* (seems hard) copy the command into command line instead of executing it

 ## Installation

 To install Shell command manager run